tb-500 mastery course

 The Thymosin Beta-4 Fragment

 In 1966, Allan Goldstein at the Albert Einstein College of Medicine isolated a family of small thymus-gland proteins.
-One member, thymosin beta-4 (TB4), turned out to be the most abundant intracellular peptide in nearly every nucleated human cell.
+One member, thymosin beta-4 (TB4), turned out to be the most abundant intracellular peptide in nearly every nucleated human cell -- holding 40-50% of total actin as monomers.

 TB-500 is the synthetic 43-amino-acid TB4 sequence, built around the LKKTET motif that drives actin binding and tissue repair.
 It has been studied in animal models for wound healing, cardiac repair, and cell migration, and was banned by WADA in 2013.